-Zoning Map: A map of the current zoning within and adjacent to the Stevenson Urban Area
+Zoning Map: A map of the current zoning within and adjacent to the Stevenson Urban Area on the best available information at the time of mapping.
+The location and designation use actions in or near these areas.

 Built Environment Constraints Map: A map showing areas likely to be developed or redeveloped based on 1) the likelihood of connection to City water and sewer and 2) the current development status